spoke-software/literate-hexa-computing-machine/web_client/README.md

 After that, just open `index.html` in your browser.

 ## TODO
+- Consider configuring Webpack to automatically generate `index.html` using the [html-webpack-plugin](https://www.npmjs.com/package/html-webpack-plugin).
-- Install Bower and use it for front end dependencies (probably including the React and ReactDOM JS files currently being imported to `index.html` from `node_modules/`).
+- Look into using Bower or Yarn for front end dependencies (probably including the React and ReactDOM JS files currently being imported to `index.html` from `node_modules/`).
 - Install Sass (using npm) and configure Webpack to transpile it for us.
 (This will require a Sass loader for Webpack.)
+- Figure out how to do a production build, i.e. create a package containing minified versions of only what is needed to run the app.
 - Write the app and stuff!